memochou1993/nyan-profile/README.md

 ### GitHub Pages

-Enable GitHub Actions for the repository through the Actions tab.
+Enable GitHub Actions for the repository.

-Update `nyan.config.json` file.
+Set `basePath` field to repository name in `nyan.config.json`.

 ```json
 {